Views

 - Review (30 seconds): Use the provided answer key for instant formative feedback or self-grading.

 Total teacher prep time is under 2 minutes.
-This resource is ideal for substitute lesson plans or as a transition activity between science units.
+This resource is ideal for substitute lesson plans or as a quick transition activity between science units.

 Standards Alignment